cscheid/cscheid.net/courses/spr15/cs444/final_project.md

 Here is a listing of the projects created by the students, including screenshots and, when possible, links to the actual webpages.

+CS544 students, in addition, had the option of working on a preliminary resesarch project of their choosing, as long as it

+1) had something to do with data visualization

+2) had a clear potential for publication in either an appropriate venue for their particular field of research, or in a visualization-specific venue.

+The links for the research projects will be updated as the research projects become paper submissions.

 # Project list: TBD